osandov/blktests/Documentation/running-tests.md

 Test configuration goes in the `config` file at the top-level directory of the blktests repository.
 Test configuration options can also be set as environment variables instead of in the `config` file.
+It is also possible to use a different file for configuration, using `--config=<file_name>`.
+Note that, for multiple uses of this option, all files will be loaded.

 ### Test Devices